dascritch/cpu-audio/INSTALL.md

 Some color/background values are not recommended, as `currentColor` and `transparent` ([explained here in French](https://dascritch.net/post/2019/11/13/Deux-couleurs-bizarres-en-CSS)), except if you also define `--cpu-focus-background` and `--cpu-focus-color` to address accessibility issues.

+In case you need to create some specific breakpoints, the best way is to create a theme and make your own version.
+See [API.md](API) and [CONTRIBUTING.md](CONTRIBUTING).

 Using classes on host page
 --------------------------